 Why do my gums bleed when I brush?

-Without treatment, periodontal disease eventually causes the the bone in your jaw to disintegrate and pull away from your teeth.
-This will cause your teeth to become loose and fall out.
 Unfortunately, gum disease is widespread; in fact, it is the leading cause of tooth loss in adults.
 The good news is that in its earliest stage, gum disease is usually treatable with a thorough professional cleaning.

 People can get gum disease at any age.
 It develops when you don't thoroughly remove plaque from your teeth with proper brushing and flossing.
 Plaque eventually hardens into tartar (calculus), which is a breeding ground for the bacteria that cause gum disease.

 Diligent oral hygiene habits, combined with routine exams and cleaning appointments, are your best bet for avoiding gum disease and the dental problems that go with it.
 If it has been a while since your last dental exam and cleaning in Inman, SC, please call Meadow Creek Family Dentistry to arrange an appointment.
 We will perform a thorough exam, and if we find signs of gum disease, we will develop a treatment plan to get your oral health back on track.